danielgross/ggml-k8s/README.md

 # ggml-k8

 Can't find any H100s?
-MI-250 too buggy?
 Have no fear, with GGML and Kubernetes you can deploy Llama and Mistral using cheap AWS machines!

 ![image](https://github.com/danielgross/ggml-k8/assets/279531/c64b04eb-bbf5-492b-8edb-c68b25817606)
 <sub>*Image courtesy of [Lexica.art](https://lexica.art/aperture)*</sub>